The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Included variations

-Wild camp at Yaucha Punta: I wouldn’t ordinarily recommend camping at a high mountain pass, but we pitched our tent just on the other side of Yaucha Punta out of necessity and found that it made a splendid and scenic campsite.
+Wild camp at Yaucha Punta: I wouldn’t ordinarily recommend camping at a high mountain pass (due to risk of high winds and weather), but we pitched our tent just on the other side of Yaucha Punta out of necessity and found that it made a splendid and scenic campsite.
 It sets you up for a long final day, but also ensures that you get the magical morning glow on the mountains as you walk along the ridge to Cerro Huacrish tomorrow.

 Day 10: Yaucha Punta to Quartelhuain via Rondoy Punta